albtang/Katona-AI-Research/src/README.md

 Most of the time, you'll only need to change the sequence number on the file name on the last line of the file when generating a batch.
 Below, I'll be breaking down the important bits of `gpt2_with_regex.py`.

 ### Aliases
 We format aliases as a list of lists.
-Each brand occupies its own list, with the brand name first and its alises following it.
+Each brand occupies its own list, with the brand name first and its aliases following it.
 For example, here's a sample of the `car_aliases`:
 ```
 car_aliases = [['Jeep', 'Fiat', 'Chrysler'],
         ['Subaru', 'Bugeye', 'Scooby'],